Time functions on Lorentzian length spaces: Introduction

 Building upon Geroch's idea, Hawking~\cite{Haw} showed that volume functions can be ``smeared out'' to obtain time functions at a significantly lower step on the causal ladder, namely stable causality (see also the work of Minguzzi~\cite{Min,Min2} for the same result via the equivalent notion of $K$-causality and \cite[Figure 20]{Min3} for a depiction of the complete causal ladder).
 This result contributed to Hawking's program to find the minimal causality conditions that one should impose on a spacetime in order to consider it as physically reasonable.
 As an in-between result between stable causality and global hyperbolicity, Hawking and Sachs~\cite{HaSa} showed in 1974 that Geroch's volume functions are continuous themselves (that is, without the use of an averaging procedure) precisely when the spacetime is causally continuous.
 Their proof, however, contained a loophole that was later filled by Dieckmann~\cite{Die2,Die}.

 After these foundational works, the question remained whether time functions and Cauchy surfaces can be chosen smooth, rather than just continuous.
 Despite several attempts by Seifert~\cite{Sei}, Sachs and Wu~\cite{SaWu} and Dieckmann~\cite{Die2,Die3}, this problem remained open for decades.
-Only in the early 2000s it was firmly established by Bernal and S\'anchez~\cite{BeSa1,BeSa2,BeSa3} that a spacetime that admits a continuous time function also admits a smooth one, and that Geroch's topological splitting of globally hyperbolic spacetimes can be promoted to a smooth, orthogonal splitting.
-While their work differs significantly from previous approaches, it was recently established by Chru\'{s}ciel, Grant and Minguzzi~\cite{ChGrMi} that also a family of Geroch's time functions are continuously differentiable for globally hyperbolic metrics, and that Hawking's time functions can be smoothed out.
+Only in the early 2000s it was firmly established by Bernal and S\'anchez~\cite{BeSa1,BeSa,BeSa3} that a spacetime that admits a continuous time function also admits a smooth one, and that Geroch's topological splitting of globally hyperbolic spacetimes can be promoted to a smooth, orthogonal splitting.
+Building on these results, S\"amann~\cite{Sae} showed that even if the metric tensor is merely continuous, global hyperbolicity still implies the existence of smooth Cauchy surfaces and time functions (but no orthogonal splitting).
+This is in spite of the pathological behavior that continuous metrics exhibit, first discovered by Chru\'sciel and Grant~\cite{ChGr}, such as ``causal bubbles'' (failure of the push-up property) and not necessarily open chronological futures/pasts~\cite{GH,GKSS,Li,SoWo}.
+While their work differs significantly from previous approaches, it was recently established by Chru\'{s}ciel, Grant and Minguzzi~\cite{ChGrMi} that also a family of Geroch's time functions are continuously differentiable for globally hyperbolic $C^{2,1}$-metrics, and that Hawking's time functions can be smoothed out.